JordyAlkema/Youtube-DL-Agent.bundle/README.md

 This resulted in me looking around at different solutions, however I could not find anything that would work for me.

 ## What does this agent do differently?
 Instead of fetching the data from the Youtube API, we use the data that [Youtube-DL](https://github.com/ytdl-org/youtube-dl) stores when downloading a video.
-Making sure we have the metadata forever even if a video gets deleted.
+Making sure we have the thumbnail and metadata forever even if a video gets deleted.

 ## Youtube-DL integration
 In order to have this agent work correctly, videos have to be downloaded with [Youtube-DL](https://github.com/ytdl-org/youtube-dl).
 Youtube-DL has to be set to store the metadata and thumbnail of videos.
 Here is an example of a configuration